 In keeping with Air Force Chief of Staff Gen. Charles Q. Brown’s mandate of "Accelerate Change or Lose," the Air Force Culture and Language Center is co-hosting the “Belt and Road Initiative” training event June 7-18, 2021, at Air University to take a closer look at China’s global economic and political objectives.

-AFCLC partnered with Air University, China Aerospace Studies Institute, Air War College, Army War College and the Defense Language Institute Foreign Language Center to host the event at the Teaching & Learning Center at Air University.
+AFCLC partnered with Air University, China Aerospace Studies Institute, Air War College, Army War College and the Defense Language Institute Foreign Language Center to host the event at the Air University Teaching and Learning Center.

-During this two-week Language Intensive Training Event, an elite group from the Language Enabled Airmen Program will also focus on Brown’s “Action Order Charlie” by dissecting the strategic Great Power Competition between the United States, Russia and China to better understand the ambitions of these strategic world powers.
+During this two-week Language Intensive Training Event, an elite group from the Language Enabled Airmen Program will also focus on Brown’s "Action Order C: Competition" by dissecting the strategic Great Power Competition between the United States, Russia and China to better understand the ambitions of these strategic world powers.

 The Belt and Road Initiative is perhaps China’s greatest international economic ambition, aiming to stimulate economic development in a vast region covering sub regions in Asia, Europe and Africa, which accounts for 64 percent of the world’s population and 30 percent of the world’s gross domestic product.
 On the surface, the BRI may seem intended to continue China’s economic growth, questions remain concerning the initiative’s timing, its true nature and how it will affect the global marketplace and security initiatives.